jexnator/starter-academic/content/post/2024/12/index.md

 ## How did I improve

 I was able to refresh my knowledge of distributed systems this week.
-Particularly worth mentioning here were the CAP and PACELC theorems, which we had already looked at in one of the first semesters at our school, but at that time I couldn't imagine much about them due to a lack of specialist knowledge, which is different now.
+Particularly worth mentioning here were the CAP and PACELC theorems, which we had already looked at in one of the first semesters at school, but at that time I couldn't imagine much about them due to a lack of basic knowledge, which is different now.

 You will hear from me again in 3 weeks.
 I'm spending the next two weeks on the island of Elba.
 Cheers and keep your chin up! ;-)